renkun-ken/rlist-tutorial/Features/Filtering.md

 ## list.find

 In some cases, we don't need to find all the instances given the criteria.
-Rather, we only need to find a few, sometimes only one. `list.find()` avoids searching across all list member but stops at a specific number of items found.
+Rather, we only need to find a few, sometimes only one. `list.find()` avoids searching across all list element but stops at a specific number of items found.

 ```r